1156054203/astair/README.md

   Version: 3.0
   __________________________________About__________________________________

-  asTair was written by Gergana V. Velikova and Benjamin Schuster-Boeckler.
+  asTair was written by Gergana V. Velikova and Benjamin Schuster-Böckler.
   This code is made available under the GNU General Public License, see LICENSE.txt for more details.